-A row of earth-covered bunkers which once held nuclear weapons The Yellow Water Nuclear Weapons Storage Area was a top-secret location used in storing nuclear armaments during the Cold War.
-Shortly...
+NAAS Cecil Field The Yellow Water Nuclear Weapons Storage Area was a top-secret location used for storing nuclear armaments during the Cold War.
+Shortly before the United States’ entry into...

 A circa 1943 view of the interior of the massive NAS Richmond blimp hangar, showing 5 Navy blimps & a blimp gondola undergoing maintenance.
 Lieutenant Nelson Grills and his crew of nine...